 Everything You Need to Know About the EU’s New Entry/Exit System (EES)

-After several delays, the EU’s new Entry/Exit System (EES) will finally be brought into action from November 10th, 2024 and will affect all non-EU citizens entering and leaving the Schengen Zone.
+The EU’s new Entry/Exit System (EES) will affect all non-EU citizens entering and leaving the Schengen Zone.
 Here’s everything that travellers and EU residents need to know.
+NOTE: The November 10th 2024 launch for the EES has now been pushed back to 2025.
+We’ll update this article when we know more.

 What is the Entry/Exit System (EES), and why is it being implemented?